GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/config.md

   [filter "-status:draft"]
     reviewer = DevGroup
 ```
+reviewers.enableBlame
+:	Enable addition of reviewers by blame for this project.
+Defaults to false.
+	Only effective when `reviewers.enableBlame` is also set in the global
+	`reviewers.config` file.

+reviewers.maxReviewers
+:	Maximum number of reviewers to add by blame.
+Defaults to 3.

+reviewers.ignoreFiles
+:	Ignore files where the filename matches the given regular expression when
+	computing the reviewers by blame.
+If empty or not set, no files are ignored.
+	By default, not set.

 filter.\<filter\>.reviewer
 :	An account or a group name.
 Must be an exact match (case sensitive) with the